Back to Delaware

 What This Bill Does

-• Requires school districts and charter schools to send information by November 1 each year to the Division of Public Health about kindergartners who have not met the requirements for lead poisoning screenings.
+• Requires all school districts and charter schools to report by November 1 each year how many kindergartners are enrolled and how many have not provided proof of a lead screening or religious exemption.

-• Requires the Division of Public Health to compile this data into a report by December 1 each year, disaggregated by school.
+• Directs the Division of Public Health to collect this data and submit one single report broken down by school to government officials by December 1 each year.

 Who It Names or Affects